Search the site

 Jump to Recipe Print Recipe

-This easy Lemon and Yoghurt Loaf recipe makes a delicious dessert or morning tea treat – both regular and Thermomix instructions are included.
+This easy Lemon Yoghurt Cake recipe makes a delicious dessert or morning tea treat – both regular and Thermomix instructions are included.

 Overhead view of Lemon and Yoghurt Loaf Sliced and on a plate.